 The acute version of telogen effluvium is usually caused by some major shock to the system (like an accident or bad diet) and lasts about six months.
 It will probably feel like a general thinning of your hair, although some people will lose a bunch of hair in spots.
 The chronic version is also caused by some shock but will last for a much longer period, perhaps years and years.4

 Now that you have a better grip on telogen effluvium and how it can cause hair loss, does this describe you?
 Are you suffering from hair loss and don’t know why?
-If so, contact a Transitions Hair Loss Center today by clicking here.
+If so, we invite you to consider scheduling a consultation with a qualified hair loss specialist near you soon.